julio641742/gnome-shell-extension-reference/REFERENCE.md

 #####Notes
 - The actual version of GNOME Shell as of today is 3.22
 - This is just a reference list, not full documentation or anything.
-- Use this to get a quick ide of what is in what file.
+- Use this to get a quick idea of what is in what file.
 - I might not be correct
 - Contributions are welcome